YashTotale/portfolio-v2/README.md

 ### Start with a design

-I used [Figma](https://figma.com/) to design almost all of the website's pages before I even started programming.
+I used [Figma](https://figma.com/) to design almost all of the website's pages before I even created the GitHub repo.
 This helped me quickly build an MVP of the entire website.
 From there, I was able to optimize and improve specific areas without losing sight of the overall picture.

 ### Use an efficient CMS

-I used [Contentful](https://www.contentful.com/) for my headless CMS.
+I used [Contentful](https://www.contentful.com/) as my headless CMS.
 This allowed me to separate out my website's layout and its content, reducing the amount of changes I would need to make to the code over time.
 Also, Contentful was a much better alternative to Google Sheets (which I used for my first portfolio website).

 ### Build sustainable infrastructure